DylanBrass/Java_Web_Final_Project/README.md

 ## Description

-This website is a sort of dictionnary where information was gathered (quickly not professionally) and put together.
+This website is a sort of dictionary where information was gathered (quickly not professionally) and put together.

 There is a list of countries and a page to answer questions.

-The questions page is composed of a component that displays it and in the component there is a verify button that tells you if you answered correctly or not.
-In the contries page there is two button on each country component, one of them brings you to a 'details' page with an interactive map and the others to the quiz page but with only questions that are for that country.
+The questions page is composed of a component that displays it and, in the component, there is a verify button that tells you if you answered correctly or not.
+In the countries page there is two buttons on each country component, one of them brings you to a 'details' page with an interactive map and the others to the quiz page but with only questions that are for that country.

 # Technologies
 This project is based on React a technology created by Meta.